 When a construction worker is injured on the job because of someone else’s negligence they are often left with an incredible amount of medical bills and other negative consequences of their accident.
 However, this does not mean that an injured construction worker should have to bear all the expenses that stem from their injury.
 Personal injury laws have been designed as a means for the injured party to recover for their damages.
 While some damages are very easy to calculate, how do you put a value on your future expenses from a construction accident?

 If you have been injured on a construction site as a result of someone else’s negligence, then you may not be sure how to proceed, or who you should turn to.
 However, you are not alone.
-Ken Kieklak, experienced construction accident attorney at Kieklak Law is dedicated to working with you and providing you will aggressive representation.
+Our experienced Fayetteville construction accident attorneys are dedicated to working with you and providing you will aggressive representation.
+To schedule an appointment to discuss your claim, call (479) 316-0438.

 It is not a secret that working on a construction site and within the construction industry is dangerous.
 In fact, the construction industry has been repeatedly noted as one of the most dangerous professions to work in.
 In 2014, the Occupational Safety and Health Administration documented that there were 4,821 workers who lost their lives while working on a job site.
 However, it is alarming to note that nearly 20.5 percent of those workers were construction workers who worked in the construction industry.